Pottageville, Ontario: Climate

 Pottageville has a continental climate moderated by the Great Lakes and influenced by warm, moist air masses from the south, and cold, dry air from the north.
 The Oak Ridges Moraine affects levels of precipitation: as an air mass arrives from Lake Ontario and reaches the elevated ground surface of the moraine, it rises causing precipitation.

 Notable Features

 From the late 1950s until 2009, Pottageville was the home of the Toronto Gymnosophical Society.
 The society had become known affectionately as Glen Echo Nudist Park, a nudist resort.
 It boasted a 10,000 square foot clubhouse, a spring fed pond for swimming, volleyball courts and many acres of wooded recreation where members could camp or construct their own cottages.
 The camp was owned and operated by Mary & Edward Todorowsky.

-Pottageville is home to a closed airport, identifier CA-0295.
+Pottageville is home to a closed airport.
 A narrow gravel strip is what is left over after an attempt to have an airport.
 A nearby water ditch was dug to allow float-equipped aircraft to land there.
 The locals got together and forced the closure.